salabim/package-embedder/README.md

 The main purpose of *package embedder* is to distribute programs or packages with dependencies without installing those packages.

+Embedding a package(s) has some consequences:
+- the file becomes bigger (appr.
+25% of tyhe size of the package source)
+- loading the file may take longer
+- one or more directories (called `embdedded <package> are created in the system temporary that are not automatically removed.
+The directory will be reused however upon loading the same package.

 The program can be used as an API or via the GUI.

 ## GUI